 Assets are reviewed and tested whenever there is an indication of impairment and are reassessed at least each reporting date.
-Factors such as significant underperformance of an asset relative to expected historical or projected future operating results, significant changes in the manner of use of the acquired assets, or significant negative industry or economic trends are considered by the Group in assessing whether there is an indication that an asset's carrying amount may exceed its recoverable amount.
-There were no provision for impairment losses recognized in 2011 and 2010.
-As at December 31, 2011 and 2010, the carrying value of nonfinancial receivables, prepayments and other current and other noncurrent assets amounted to \$\mathbb{P}63,939,446\$ and \$\mathbb{P}39,266,800\$, as at December 31, 2011 and 2010, respectively.
+Factors such as significant underperformance of an asset relative to expected historical or projected future operating results, significant changes in the manner of use of the acquired assets, or significant negative industry or economic trends are considered by the

+Group in assessing whether there is an indication that an asset's carrying amount may exceed its recoverable amount.
+There were no provision for impairment losses recognized in 2012 and 2011.
+As at December 31, 2012 and 2011, the Group has nonfinancial receivables, prepayments and other current and other noncurrent assets amounting to \$\P\$86,823,147 and \$\P\$63,943,838, net of allowance of \$\P\$4.391 as of those dates.